mmoreram/GearmanBundle/README.md

         # All these values will be used if are not overwritten in Workers or jobs
         defaults:

-            # default method related with all jobs
+            # Default method related with all jobs
             # do // deprecated as of pecl/gearman 1.0.0.
 Use doNormal
             # doNormal
             # doBackground